 All students applying to the College should submit an application and transcripts, if required, to:

 Bel Air, Maryland 21015-1698

-Non U.S. citizens, except for F-1 visa students, may apply online.
-Valid photo identification verifying current immigration status (work card, resident card, or applicable visa) must be presented in person to the Admissions Office in order to be accepted.
-Students without valid immigration status will be charged out-of-state tuition rate unless eligible for the MD Dream Act (SB 167).
+Non U.S. citizens, except for F-1, J-1, or B visa students, may apply online.
+Valid photo identification verifying current immigration status (permanent resident card or applicable visa) must be presented in person to the Admissions Office in order to be accepted.
+Students without valid immigration status will be charged out-of-state tuition rates unless eligible for the MD Dream Act (SB 537).

 Students are enrolled in the College based on their academic goal:

 - degree seeking